-If you’re a food-based business owner, manager or employee, you know how important it is to take care of your grease trap.
-A too-full trap can lead to slow drains and strong odors.
-Upon completing a cleaning service, the grease trap technician will provide you with a grease trap maintenance log.
-The information that’s recorded here includes the dates of the cleaning and the volume of grease removed; some logs include additional details.
-Learn why it’s so important to hold onto this document and keep it where you can access it easily.
+If you own a food-based business, then you know it’s essential to maintain the grease trap.
+A near-full trap can cause slow drains and foul smells.
+After a scheduled cleaning service, the grease trap technician will hand you a grease trap maintenance log.
+The information here includes the dates of the cleaning and the amount of grease removed; some logs include further information.
+Learn why it’s imperative to keep this document and store it in a safe place.

 More Efficient Service Calls

-If you need to call for repair service, sharing your maintenance logs with a grease trap repair technician can expedite the work.
-Your technician will be able to gather important information about the history of your grease trap’s performance and cleaning schedule, which may help with diagnosing the problem.
+If you require repair services, sharing your maintenance logs with a grease trap technician can expedite the process.
+The technician will be able to discern vital details about your grease trap’s operational history.
+This may help in diagnosing the issue.

-Keeping your maintenance logs is essential to help minimize your liability if something goes wrong with your grease trap.
-It’s your proof that you have had the trap cleaned according to the standards required by your municipality.
+Keeping your maintenance logs helps minimize your liability if an issue arises with the grease trap.
+It’s your proof that you have had the trap cleaned in accordance with local ordinances.

-Protect Your Business with Expert Grease Trap Maintenance in Smokey Point
+Keep Your Grease Trap Maintenance Log in Smokey Point

 Serving Snohomish & King Counties including Bellevue, Bothell, Edmonds, Everett, Issaquah, Kirkland, Lynnwood, Marysville, Mill Creek, Redmond, Seattle, Smokey Point, Snohomish & Woodinville